andreruffert/number-words/README.md

 # number-words [WIP]

-> Convert numbers into words
+> Convert a number into words